Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Temporal walk-off compensation

 \section{Temporal walk-off compensation}

 In this section, we present TWOC as an effective method for improving the performance of nonlinear quantum optical devices.
 We highlight its advantages through various simulations.
 Given TWOC's significant role in nonlinear interference, it has been extensively explored in free-space optics \cite{eisenberg2004,zhong2021,reddy2018}.
 We adapt TWOC for integrated platforms, enabling the design of scalable and efficient nonlinear devices.
 Implementing TWOC involves designing complex linear optical circuits, consisting of components such as polarizing beam splitters and phase shifters.
-Our analysis of the devices demonstrates the simulators utility in designing and characterizing complex nonlinear circuits, accounting for anisotropy, adiabaticity, and optical losses.
+Our analysis of the devices demonstrates the simulator's utility in designing and characterizing complex nonlinear circuits, accounting for anisotropy, adiabatically varying components, and optical losses.

 TWOC can be effectively applied to the nonlinear interferometric setup outlined in Sec. \ref{subsec:nonlinear_interferometry}, which involves multiple nonlinear stages.
 TWOC addresses the issue of temporal walk-off between optical modes that accumulates during propagation.
 The analysis of TWOC yields two principal insights: (i) In a nonlinear interferometer comprising two nonlinear stages, temporal walk-off hinders constructive or destructive interference across the entire bandwidth between the stages.
 Through the application of TWOC, we can restore constructive or destructive interference across the full bandwidth; (ii) By implementing TWOC across multiple stages, it is possible to enhance nonlinear interactions without increasing pump pulse energy or sacrificing spectral bandwidth.
 This approach facilitates achieving significant nonlinear effects more easily and helps to avoid the time-ordering and third-order nonlinear effects which typically arise at high pump powers.